team-hdc/.github/.github/ISSUE_TEMPLATE/2-internal-design-review.md

 ---
 name:      'Internal Design Review'
 about:     'Create a tracking issue for an internal design review'
-title:     'Internal Design Review: [template/component name]'
+title:     'Internal Design Review: All Templates'
 labels:    'internal-review'
 assignees: ''